Kirill Kaprizov Gets Goal, 3 Assists In 7-2 Romp For Wild Vs. Stars

 The Wild begin a three-game trip at Florida on Saturday.

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
-This material may not be published, broadcast, rewritten or redistributed.)MORE NEWS: How Does Food Waste Get Composted?
+This material may not be published, broadcast, rewritten or redistributed.)MORE NEWS: Partial Lunar Eclipse: Impressive Pictures Taken Of The Moon Event

 More On WCCO.com: